 Marion Cornick, MBE, Chair of Directors with Managing Director, Deborah Cornick

 Deborah added her thanks to the room saying “This is our opportunity to thank all of you for doing such an amazing job in the homes and offices all year.
 We really appreciate everything you do.
 And of course, we mustn’t forget those co-workers who couldn’t join us this evening for one reason or another – particularly those who are working caring for our very special people“.

 A number of awards were presented on the night including Best Newcomer and Making a Positive Change, but sweeping the board for yet another year with an impressive three awards was Basingstoke Shift Leader, Martha Amaazee who won in three categories all focused on excellence in delivering personalised support.

 Triple award winner Martha Amaazee with Paul Temple, from Basingstoke & Deane Rotary Club and Director at Basingstoke Gymnastics Club

 The winners of the Teamwork award were ‘Applelea’, one of the Basingstoke homes.
 They were presented their award by our Positive Support Director Henrik Holgersen who said “This year Applelea underwent a large redesign and build project making the environment even more bespoke to the needs of the people who live there.
-Throughout the build the team remained positive and did an outstanding job supporting the service users ensuring any disruption to their lives were well managed.
+Throughout the build, the team remained positive and did an outstanding job supporting the service users ensuring any disruption to their lives was well managed.
 The team also put a lot of work into preparing the service users for their new environment.